timextreasures/dwolla-Win8-phone/README.md

 RootFrame.UriMapper = new OAuthResponseUriMapper(redirectUri);
 ```

-SendMoneyHelper class:
-1. Setup your application variables in App.xaml.cs.
+###Setup your application variables in App.xaml.cs.

 - Declare constants: